Estimates for solutions of the $\partial$-equation and application to the characterization of the zero varieties of the functions of the nevanlinna class for lineally convex domains of finite type: Introduction

 Moreover, using the description of the complex geometry of lineally convex domains of finite type initiated in \cite{Conrad_lineally_convex} and the construction of a local support function described in \cite{Diederich-Fornaess-Support-Func-lineally-cvx}, it is shown, already in \cite{CD08}, that every lineally convex domain of finite type is completely geometrically separated.

 The present paper is a continuation of the study of complex analysis in such domains.
 We are now interested in the problem of the characterization of the zero sets of functions in the Nevanlinna class.
 The main result obtained concerns the class of lineally convex domains of finite type and generalizes the results obtained in the case of convex domains (\cite{Bruna-Charp-Dupain-Annals,Cumenge-Navanlinna-convex,DM01}): \begin{stthm} Let $\Omega$ be a bounded lineally convex domain of finite type in $\mathbb{C}^{n}$ with smooth boundary.
 Then a divisor in $\Omega$ can be defined by a function of the Nevanlinna class of $\Omega$ if and only if it satisfies the Blaschke condition. \end{stthm} The general scheme of the proof is identical to the one used in the convex case and consists in three steps.
 First, for the general case of geometrically separated domains, we prove some {}``Malliavin conditions'' on closed positive $\left(1,1\right)$-currents $\Theta$ and then we solve the equation $dw=\Theta$ with good estimates.
-The third step, which solves the $\bar{\partial}$-equation with $L^{1}$ estimates on the boundary, is only done in the case of lineally convex domains of finite type: \begin{stthm} Let $\Omega$ be a bounded lineally convex domain of finite type in $\mathbb{C}^{n}$ with smooth boundary.
-Let $f$ be a $\left(0,q\right)$-form in $\Omega$, $1\leq q\leq n-1$, whose coefficients are measure and which is $\bar{\partial}$-closed.
-Then if $|\!|\!|f|\!|\!|_{k}<+\infty$ (see \prettyref{sec|Geometry-and-local-support-function}, formula \prettyref{eq|k-morm-measure}) there exists a solution of the equation $\overline{\partial_{b}}u=f$, in the sense of \cite{Sko76}, in $L^{1}(\partial\Omega)$. \end{stthm}
+The third step, which solves the $\bar{\partial}$-equation for $\left(0,1\right)$-form with $L^{1}$ estimates on the boundary, is only done in the case of lineally convex domains of finite type: \begin{stthm} Let $\Omega$ be a bounded lineally convex domain of finite type in $\mathbb{C}^{n}$ with smooth boundary.
+Let $f$ be a $\left(0,1\right)$-form in $\Omega$ whose coefficients are $\mathcal{C}^1(\overline\Omega)$ functions and which is $\bar{\partial}$-closed.
+Then there exists a solution of the equation $\overline\partial u=f$, smooth on $\Omega$ and continuous on $\overline\Omega$ such that $\left\Vert u\right\Vert_{L^1(\partial\Omega)}\leq C|\!|\!|f|\!|\!|_{k}$ (see \prettyref{sec|Geometry-and-local-support-function} formula \prettyref{eq|k-morm-measure}), the constant $C$ depending only on $\Omega$.
+In other words, there exists a solution of the equation $\overline{\partial_{b}}u=f$, in the sense of \cite{Sko76}, in $L^{1}(\partial\Omega)$. \end{stthm}